-The board shall elect a secretary who need not be a member of the board.
+The Board shall elect a secretary who need not be a member of the board.
 Such secretary shall keep an accurate record of the proceedings of the board.
-The board shall hold official meetings monthly and as called by the chairperson and a quorum at such meeting shall consist of not less than three members.
-The planning department shall serve as staff and advisor to the board.
+The Board shall hold official meetings monthly and as called by the chairperson and a quorum at such meeting shall consist of not less than three members.
+The Planning Division shall serve as staff and advisor to the board.